 A deferred annuity is an insurance product designed to provide income at some time in the future - typically during retirement.
 The idea is to let the premium payment you made to the insurance company accumulate tax-deferred for a number of years.

-If you choose a fixed, deferred annuity, your money will accumulate at a fixed rate guaranteed* by the insurance company for a specified period of time.
+If you choose a fixed, deferred annuity, your money will accumulate at a fixed rate guaranteed (based on the claims-paying ability of the insurer) by the insurance company for a specified period of time.